The KFVS12 Summer Blood Drive

 - Mt.
 Vernon - Roland Lewis Community Building (directions)

 The specific dates and times for all locations are:

-The Red Cross must collect more than 13,000 blood donations every day meet the needs of patients at nearly 2,600 hospitals nationwide.
-Donors of all blood types are needed to give now to help ensure blood is available for patients in need.
+Donors of all blood types are urgently needed to give now to help ensure blood is available for patients in need.
+Those who donated blood earlier this summer may be eligible to donate again.
 Blood can be safely donated every 56 days, and power red cells can be donated every 112 days.